-Take a moment to analyze the area of your home that gives you the most trouble or causes the most stress.
+Take a moment to inspect and analyze the area of your home that gives you the most trouble or causes the most stress.
 Once you’ve tackled the biggest problem, you’ll feel a sense of relief AND your other tasks will seem much easier to take on.

 Be Realistic About Time

 Unless you plan on staying up all night, don’t start reorganizing your walk-in closet at 8pm or you could be going to sleep with a bigger mess than you started with.
 With each task you take on, set realistic goals and time limits so you don’t get discouraged or add more work for later.